CHill-Three/arduino.github.io/README.md

 >
 > ### Learning Overview:
 >
->> In my opinion, Project 3: RGB LED was perhaps the most fun project out of the projects I did complete within Elegoo’s Arduino manuel.
+>> For me, Project 4: Digital Inputs was perhaps the most fun project out of the projects I did complete within Elegoo’s Arduino manuel.
 It was interesting changing the values of the RGB LED to create a specific color and seeing it transition to different colors.
 Difficulty wise, coming directly off of Project 2: LED, this project was pretty simple: the only real change was utilizing the analogWrite function to control the voltage instead of utilizing specific resistors from the previous project.
 Overall, I'm glad that the author(s) of this manuel put this project very early on as, I'd say that this is a great project to get younger individuals interested with circuits.
 Out of all the projects within Elegoo’s Arduino manuel, if you had to do one, I would suggest doing this.
 If you decide to take on this project, I hope you enjoy it!
 >
 > ### Resource(s) for - Project 3: RGB LED:
 >